AntiAnt/interview-prep/4-snakes-and-ladders/problem.md

 part2:

-Let's write a function (or a class, your choice) that tells us whether a map is completable.
-This means whether its possible for a player to complete (even if its improbable).
-Given a map definition, return whether that map can be completed
+LetThis means whether its possible for a player to complete (even if its improbable).
+Given a map definition, return whether that map can be com's write a function (or a class, your choice) that tells us whether a map is completable. pleted